 Why do I have to log in again every time I restart my browser?

-This option isn't available if you've turned on 2FA for every login, you're using SSO to log in, this is the first time you're logging in, or the device isn't registered.
+This setting isn't available if you've turned on 2FA for every login, you're using SSO to log in, you're logging in for the first time, or the device isn't registered.

 Why do I have to log in to my account separately in each browser I use?

-Even though you install Dashlane extensions on the same computer, they're considered separate apps because they're in different browsers.
-Each Dashlane browser extension will prompt you to log in to your Dashlane account before accessing your data.
+Each Dashlane extension in each browser on the same computer is considered a separate app.
+Each browser extension prompts you to log in to your Dashlane account before you can access your data.

 Why does Dashlane open a new tab in my browser every time I restart it?

-Because we designed our extension to automatically open this tab only once after it's installed (or reinstalled) in the browser, we rely on browsing data to "remember" whether it's already been opened.
-We are working to improve this behavior because this browsing data can be cleared in many ways, in which case Dashlane may open the tab in your browser once again.
-If this happens more often in Firefox, you may have the following settings turned on:
+We designed our extension to automatically open a tab only once after being installed or reinstalled in the browser.
+We rely on browsing data to "remember" whether the extension has already been opened.
+We're working to improve this behavior because the browsing data can be cleared in many ways.
+After the data is cleared, Dashlane may open a tab in your browser once again.
+If new tabs are opened more often in Firefox, you may have these settings turned on:

-- Preferences > Privacy & Security > Cookies and Site Data > Delete cookies and site data when Firefox is closed
+- Setting 1: In the Preferences menu, select Privacy & Security.
+In the Cookies and Site Data section, you may have selected the checkbox for Delete cookies and site data when Firefox is closed.

-Keeping these settings turned on might cause the extension to open the tab each time the browser restarts.
+If these settings are turned on, the extension may open a tab each time the browser restarts.
 The clearing of browsing data might also come from outside the browser through third-party apps like CCleaner.
 You might want to safelist Dashlane in those apps, if possible.